Bendako/portfolio-next/README.md

 - **Next.js**: A React framework for server-side rendering and static site generation.
 It enables you to build fast, SEO-friendly web applications with a great developer experience.
 - **JavaScript**: The programming language used for building the application.
 It is versatile and widely used for both client-side and server-side development.
 - **Tailwind CSS**: A utility-first CSS framework that provides low-level utility classes to build custom designs directly in your markup.
 It offers a lot of flexibility and allows for rapid UI development.
-- **daisyUI**: A plugin for Tailwind CSS that provides a set of high-quality UI components and design systems.
+- **DaisyUI**: A plugin for Tailwind CSS that provides a set of high-quality UI components and design systems.
 It helps in building beautiful, consistent, and accessible user interfaces quickly.

 ## Contact
 If you have any questions or suggestions, feel free to reach out to me at bendk1994@gmail.com.